Edric-cui/Portfolio1/_posts/2018-06-06-Tracking Vital Signs.md

 - **Research doesn’t always mean talking to end users first.**
   In several cases, medical experts were the most effective proxy for patient behaviour and constraints, especially when real-world patient access was limited.

+- **Collaboration across teams is a core design skill.**
+  Reviewing flows with domain experts, listening carefully when they push back, and translating their concerns into concrete interaction changes helped me avoid mistakes that could have damaged data reliability.

 - **Interaction design and data quality are tightly linked.**
   Small choices — from numeric typography to whether fields auto-update — can be the difference between nice-looking UI and data that doctors can genuinely trust.

-- **I’m willing to trade convenience for reliability when stakes are high.**
+- **The need to trade convenience for reliability when stakes are high.**
   In both glucose tracking and X-ray uploads, I consciously chose slightly more deliberate steps to protect long-term clinical value.

-- **Collaboration with clinicians is a core design skill.**
-  Reviewing flows with domain experts, listening carefully when they push back, and translating their concerns into concrete interaction changes helped me avoid mistakes that could have damaged data reliability.

-This is the story I use when I want to show how I handle UX research, interaction design, and medical collaboration in a high-stakes mobile medical app.
-System design, telemetry, and detailed documentation from this work live in a separate case study on design systems and infra in health tech.
+This is a project to show how I handle UX research, interaction design, and medical collaboration in a high-stakes mobile medical app.

+System design, telemetry, and detailed documentation from this work live in a separate case study on design systems and infr.